nicolemne/studio-north-project/README.md

 - Descriptive information about every image in the gallery page
 - Aria labels to the social media links
-- Thought of a good contrast throughout the website
+- Chose a good colour contrast throughout the website
 - Semantic HTML

 ## Technologies Used